-Besides, it is worth considering migration of rarely used Access databases to Azure SQL database Basic edition.
-Spending only 5$ per month for a single database or 73$ for an elastic pool with up to 100 databases they can have higher reliability, security, with lower maintenance costs than running Access locally.
-This analysis was not conducted because of the limited scope of this project, however our customer can take advantage of this option in future.
+Besides, it is worth considering the migration of rarely used Access databases to Azure SQL Database Basic DTU service tier.
+Spending only $5 per month for a single database or $73 for an elastic pool with up to 100 databases they can have higher reliability, security, with lower maintenance costs than running Access locally.
+This analysis was not conducted because of the limited scope of this project.
+However, our customer can take advantage of this option in the future.

 Ultimately, our Access modernization roadmap provides the highest performance for mission-critical apps by migrating them to SQL Server.
 At the same time, the customer could save money by leaving non-critical apps on Microsoft Access upgraded to the latest version.

 As a result, our customer obtained agile Microsoft Access modernization roadmap that allows building highly scalable and performant system.
-With our instructions, they could greatly optimize and upgrade their environment with an opportunity to take advantage of Azure cloud.
-Moreover, our solution allows substantial reduction of operational costs.
+With our instructions, they could greatly optimize and upgrade their environment with an opportunity to take advantage of the Azure cloud.
+Moreover, our solution allows for a substantial reduction in operational costs.